-Q: Why should I pursue my BSN while I am currently working on my Associate’s Degree in Nursing?
+Q: Why should I pursue my BSN while I am currently working on my Associate Degree in Nursing (Concurrent Enrollment)?

-The Institute of Medicine’s Future of Nursing report calls for 80% of practicing RNs to be BSN prepared by 2020.
-Increasing the number of baccalaureate prepared nurses will ready the nursing profession ready for the challenges of the transforming healthcare environment.
+The Institute of Medicine’s Future of Nursing report calls for 80 percent of practicing RNs to be BSN-prepared by 2020.
+Earning your baccalaureate nursing degree will ready you for the challenges of the transforming healthcare environment and keep you competitive in the nursing job market.
 Pursuing your BSN as you complete your ADN readies you for the complexities of healthcare.
-It also allows you to stand out as a well-prepared applicant who is committed to nursing excellence as you seek your first nursing position.
+The BSN allows you to stand out as a well-prepared applicant who is committed to nursing excellence as you seek to advance your nursing career.

 Q: Why should I chose the Lindenwood University nursing program for my BSN completion?

-Q: What is unique about the courses in the Lindenwood University nursing BSN program?
+Q: What is unique about the courses in the Lindenwood University BSN program?

-The LU BSN program is designed to focus on the future of nursing and healthcare and that is reflected in the unique curriculum emphasizing nursing professionalism, quality care and patient safety, interdisciplinary health care collaboration, and patient-centered care delivery.
+The Lindenwood BSN program is designed to focus on the future of nursing and healthcare and that is reflected in the unique curriculum emphasizing nursing professionalism, quality care and patient safety, interdisciplinary healthcare collaboration, and patient-centered care delivery.